Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Fish of choice is cincaru (torpedo scad) etc., and cooked with head intact.
 So, eating fish with head isn't so alien in Southeast Asia before the appearance of curry fish head.

-Peranakans have their own version of asam fish which is cooked with shallot, tomato, lady's finger, torch ginger flower, lemongrass, belacan, chili pepper, tamarind juice, etc.
+Peranakans have their own version of asam fish which is cooked with shallot, tomato, lady's finger, galangal, torch ginger flower, lemongrass, belacan, chili pepper, tamarind juice, etc.

 Fish of choice is mackerel cut in steaks.